EN-AenaHabib/Factory-Compliance-Alert-Escalation-System/README.md

 Full system diagrams and the inter-agent data flow are in [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md).

+you can find system documentations in the docs folder where multiple mds are present.

 ## 2. Project status

 | Component | Status |